- General Pediatric Cancer

 CJ began complaining of pain in his joints, high fevers, and a loss of appetite in January 2020.
 His family thought he’d hit another growth spurt, then he was diagnosed with a virus, but his symptoms persisted.
 They were directed to go to an urgent care and later referred to the emergency room for testing.
 Then doctors dropped the bomb: CJ had acute lymphoblastic leukemia.
 He was immediately admitted into Levine's Children's Hospital.
 Unprepared and bedraggled, CJ’s parents were in disbelief – they were waiting in the same room that Hope had recovered from her pneumonectomy, and settled on the same floor, the same room that Hope stayed in when she recovered from her second bronchoscopy.
 This time, the road would be longer, but Hope was there asking about her brother and visiting him while he was in the hospital, just as he’d done for her.

+CJ underwent chemotherapy treatment that caused the prednisone puffy face, a bout of pancreatitis, and a change in his relationship with food.
+He and his family celebrated whenever he ate and drank in small amounts and kept it down.
 When the pandemic struck, he couldn’t stop going to treatment twice a week, and Hope had to continue her checkups.
-Only one member of the family can drive 40 minutes to the clinic with one child at a time.
-Thankfully, CJ and Hope’s treatment schedules have been unaffected.
+Only one member of the family could drive 40 minutes to the clinic with one child at a time.

 Hope and CJ’s parents see the assistance they have received from Alex’s Lemonade Stand Foundation and similar foundations as rays of sunshine and a blessing.
 “It always brings a smile to our faces when we receive the gifts – and the gifts teach us how to receive help,” said Christopher, Hope and CJ’s dad, “We have always been the ones to help people but now we need help.
 It has been humbling and restorative to know that there are people who care and are willing to help.”